Having a job isn’t the only requirement for receiving an employment-based (or any other) green card.

 - An official academic record showing that you have a baccalaureate, advanced or equivalent foreign degree necessary to perform your job

 If any of these documents are not in English, a certified translation is required to be submitted along with copies of the original documents.

 4. Family Members’ Documents

 If you are immigrating with your family — your spouse or any dependents — you will need to provide proof of your relationship and their identities.
 Sometimes, USCIS may recommend immigration DNA testing to help prove familial relationships.

 If you are married, be sure to include a copy of your marriage certificate.
-If you had a wedding abroad and the document isn’t in English, you will need to provide a translation.
+If you had a wedding abroad and the document is not in English, you will need to provide a translation.

 Additionally, if you or your spouse were previously married, copies of those marriage certificates are also necessary to include in the immigration filing, as well as copies of divorce filings or death certificates.
 Of course, translations are necessary if any of these legal documents are not completely in English.